Dealing with yeast infections naturally, Part 1

 • Acidophilus: a good bacteria, found naturally throughout the body.
 Helps to increase the amount of good bacteria, reducing the likelihood of bacteria overgrowth, and offering prevention for yeast infections.
 Taken in capsule form as a preventative and for treatment of chronic yeast issues.

 • A herbal douche can be made of anti fungal / anti bacterial tinctures using equal portions of Calendula, Lavender, Thuja and Chamomile.
 A douche of these tinctures can be created by mixing 1 Tbsp of the tincture to 1/3 cup hot water.
 Pour into an empty douche bulb (available at the drugstore).
 Ensure that the liquid is lukewarm to prevent burning and lay down in the bathtub, insert the douche bulb gently into the vagina, and let the fluid gently bathe the vaginal walls.
-This topical application is an excellent way to address localised irritation, itching and inflammation while assisting the body to clear up the condition.
+This topical application is an excellent way to address localized irritation, itching and inflammation while assisting the body to clear up the condition.

 • Herbs in tea or tincture form can also be taken internally to support immune system function and provide anti bacterial, anti inflammatory, anti fungal and anti yeast support.
 Calendula, Echinacea, Garlic and Pau d’arco are all supportive to the immune system while providing effective anti fungal and anti yeast properties.
 Consult your local herbalist for guidance on dosages and custom blending right for you.